J&J Medical Connect

 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• An ongoing ambispective observational cohort study comparing the effectiveness, persistence, and tolerability of second-line subcutaneous (SC) TREMFYA versus (vs) tumor necrosis factor inhibitor (TNFi) in adult patients with PsA after a first-line TNFi.3
+• Results from an ongoing ambispective observational cohort study comparing the effectiveness, persistence, and tolerability of second-line TREMFYA versus (vs) tumor necrosis factor inhibitors (TNFis) in adult patients with psoriatic arthritis (PsA) after a first-line TNFi are summarized below.1,2

-• A real-world retrospective study compared the on-label treatment persistence in adult patients with PsA treated with SC TREMFYA vs SC TNFis using the IQVIA PharMetrics® Plus database.4
+• Results from a real-world retrospective study comparing the on-label treatment persistence in adult patients with PsA treated with TREMFYA vs TNFis using the IQVIATM database are summarized below.3,4

 CLINICAL DATA

-González-Molina et al (2024)3 reported results from an ambispective, observational cohort study comparing the effectiveness, persistence, and tolerability of second-line SC TREMFYA vs TNFi in patients with PsA after a first-line TNFi.
-Patient data are sourced from 34 hospitals in Spain.
+González-Molina et al (2024)1 evaluated an ongoing, ambispective, observational cohort study (MANHATTAN) comparing the effectiveness, persistence, and tolerability results between subcutaneous (SC) TREMFYA vs a second TNFi through week 24 in adult patients with PsA.

 Study Design/Methods